 The establishment in Science Village is of significant strategic importance to the University as a whole, and the Faculty of Science and the Faculty of Engineering (LTH) will have activities in the area.

-Stage 2 involves the co-location of activities that are currently part of the Department of Physics, the Department of Chemistry and elements of Electrical and Information Technology.
-This will provide good opportunities for new collaborations in research and education.
-The move-in is planned for 2030.
+Stage 2 involves the co-location of activities that currently make up the Department of Physics, most of the Department of Chemistry and parts of the Department of Electrical and Information Technology (EIT).
+Together, they will create an interdisciplinary environment close to the MAX IV and ESS research facilities.
+The move is planned for 2030 (may be subject to change).

 Charlotte von Brömssen, project manager